david100gom/pang-sdk-java/README.md

 <a href="http://pangdata.com/pa/signUp" target="_blank">go to signup</a>

-## Step 4 : Setup
+## Step 4 : Configuration & Run
+Let's run pang example.
+We provides a sample application in the form of an executable.
+Download **java-sdk-example.zip/tar** via below link.

+<a href="https://github.com/pangdata/pang-sdk-java/releases/latest" target="_blank">download link</a>

+Unzip this file, config pang.properties and run this example.
-#### Properties(pang.properties)
+#### Config **pang.properties** file
 Pang Data SDK requires **pang.properties** in classpath.
 This file contains username and user key to authenticate Pangdata.com.

-You can declare your own properties in that file.
+###### How to find your user key.
+1. login pangdata.com
+2. go to Settings > Profile
+3. copy user key to paste on 'pang.userkey'
 ```
 #Pang Data reserved properties
 pang.username=[[your user name in pangdata.com]]